Zach LaVine's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Zach LaVine.

 Zach LaVine is an American professional basketball player currently playing for the Sacramento Kings in the NBA.
-Drafted 13th overall by the Minnesota Timberwolves in 2014, LaVine quickly gained recognition for his athleticism, particularly as a two-time Slam Dunk Contest champion.
-His career reached new heights with the Chicago Bulls, where he earned NBA All-Star selections in 2021 and 2022, showcasing his scoring prowess and all-around game.
-He further cemented his status as an elite player by winning a gold medal as a member of the 2020 U.S. Olympic team in Tokyo.
+Drafted 13th overall in 2014 by the Minnesota Timberwolves, LaVine gained prominence through his athleticism and scoring ability.
+He is a two-time NBA Slam Dunk Contest champion and earned NBA All-Star selections in 2021 and 2022 while playing for the Chicago Bulls.
+LaVine's accomplishments also include winning a gold medal as a member of the 2020 U.S. Olympic team in Tokyo.

-In 2013, as a senior, Zach LaVine was named the 2013 Associated Press Washington state player of the year and Washington Mr. Basketball.
+In 2013, as a senior, Zach LaVine averaged 28.5 points, 3.4 rebounds, and 2.5 assists per game, and was named the 2013 Associated Press Washington state player of the year and Washington Mr. Basketball.
 He was also recognized nationally as a first-team Parade All-American.

 February 2015: Won Slam Dunk Contest

-In February 2015, Zach LaVine won the Slam Dunk Contest during the NBA All-Star Weekend, becoming the youngest champion since 1997.
+In February 2015, Zach LaVine won the Slam Dunk Contest during the NBA All-Star Weekend and also participated in the Rising Stars Challenge.

 During the 2016 All-Star Weekend, Zach LaVine scored 30 points for Team USA in the Rising Stars Challenge to capture MVP honors.
 He also became the fourth player ever to win consecutive Slam Dunk Contests.